 The outcome of a ball going over the goal line depends on which team put the ball out and whether a goal was scored as a result.
 If a goal is scored, then the goal event needs to be captured.
 This is explained below.

 If the ball simply went out of play, then that also needs to be captured.
-You indicate that the ball has gone out of play by tapping in the blue border of the pitch at the end of the field that the ball went out of play.
-Tap in the part of the blue border area that corresponds to where along the goal line the ball left the field of play.
+You indicate that the ball has gone out of play by tap-and-holding in the blue border of the pitch at the end of the field that the ball went out of play.
+Tap-and-hold in the part of the blue border area that corresponds to where along the goal line the ball left the field of play.
 This might be right behind the goal itself or it could be toward one of the corners of the field.

 If a goal is scored, simply place your finger on the pitch where the last touch occurred before the ball passed over the goal line.
 That will bring up the menu of special events and the goal event is at the top of the menu.
 If your screen is small you may need to scroll up the menu to find the goal event.
 Once you have selected the goal event, Football Stats asks you to confirm which team the goal is for.
 By using the available information about which team was in possession when the goal was scored and which team the goal was for, Football Stats determines whether the goal was an own goal, or not.